Last Updated on

 Overall, it’s a budget sight that’s available for an affordable price.
 But there are better options out there, even at this price point.

 While the HIRAM Red Dot Sight is extremely affordable, you don’t get any warranty outside of the 30-day Amazon return period, and there are only seven brightness settings that you can cycle through.

-However, while there isn’t a ton to love about this sight, outside of the affordable price, you do get a 4 MOA red dot reticle, and there is both a green and red dot sight that you can cycle between.
+However, while there isn’t a ton to love about this sight, outside of the affordable price, you do get a 4 MOA red dot reticle, and there is both green and red dot sights that you can cycle between.